jgwest/gitops-repository-template/README.md

 - **Environments**
     - Components are deployed within environments.
-    - But: There is no kustomization.yaml listing all the components in an environment.
+    - But note, unlike v1: There is no `kustomization.yaml` listing all the Components contained within in an environment (this is handled at the AppStudio API CR level)
-        - This previously existed in v1, under `environments/`, but is no longer required, since components are the atomic unit of deployment.
+        - This previously existed in v1, under `environments/` folder, but is no longer required, since components are now the atomic unit of deployment.
     - Environments do not contain Kubernetes resources of their own; all resources must be contained within a Component.
         - I don't believe AppStudio ever had a requirement for environment resources, but I have made this assumption explicit, here.
+        - Example: A standalone ConfigMap that is part of an Environment, but not part of Component.
-    - Environments are defined under `components/(component name)/overlays/(environment name)`
+    - Environments are defined by their customizations to components: `components/(component name)/overlays/(environment name)`
-    - Within the GitOps repository, the only purpose of environments is to add values to component resources, such as env vars, container image, ports, etc.
+    - Within the GitOps repository, the only purpose of environments is to add values to component K8s resources, such as env vars, container image, ports, added to Deployments/Services/Routes.
+See an example of this in this repo.

 ## Primary Kustomize Entrypoints